-Whether it’s to go hiking in the mountains, take in the glorious views or enjoy a winter getaway with the chance of snowfalls, the Blue Mountains is a great getaway destination close to Sydney.
+Whether it’s to go hiking in the mountains, take in the glorious views, visit its beautiful gardens or enjoy a winter getaway with the chance of snowfalls, the Blue Mountains is a great getaway destination close to Sydney.

 While many places are off limit to dogs, in particular the many tourist spots within the Blue Mountains National Park, there’s still plenty of dog-friendly options available that I’ve uncovered.

 Find out more about a dog-friendly getaway to the Blue Mountains